 Recurrent studied used EV sales trends with our partner Marketcheck across +50k US dealerships.
 It revealed a lot about electric cars and the people who drive them.

-Not every state is categorized due to lower volumes of used EV sales.
+You'll notice in this map that not every state is categorized due to lower volumes of used EV sales.
 If a state had fewer than 100 used electric cars sold in the last 90 days, we did not highlight it.
-Here are the 5 things that we learned.
+But, things are changing fast.

 1. Tesla Rules the Road